 The AC capacitor itself looks almost like a battery with two or three wires coming out of the end.
 The capacitor will also have a number of colored bands around the body that are used to determine exactly how much power it is rated for.

 Typically, when an air conditioner capacitor keeps failing, it prevents the compressor motor in your system from starting up.
 Your system may sound like it is running, but the motor will never actually startup, and you will not receive the cold airflow you are expecting.
 In fact, you may hear a ticking or clicking sound from the motor instead as it tries to start up and fails.

 How Long do AC Capacitors Last?

 In general, capacitors are not a wearable part.
 All they do is receive power, store it up, and wait for the signal to discharge.
-However, a small percentage of these capacitors does burn out unexpectedly.
-This can happen for any number of reasons, and there is not much you can do to prevent it from happening.
+However, a small percentage of these capacitors do burn out unexpectedly.
+This can happen for any number of reasons, and it is not much you can do to prevent it from happening.

 Capacitors are built to live as long as the unit they are installed in, but changing outside temperatures and extreme conditions can cause them to break down sooner.
 The best thing to do is have your system regularly maintained by a certified technician who can inspect for signs of damage or wear before the capacitor really burns out.

 There are three main reasons that capacitors fail.
 The first is extreme heat.
 The capacitor is made up of metal plates along with a dielectric material inside that stores the energy.
 Under extreme heat, the internal materials start to break down and become unable to store energy properly.
 When this happens, the capacitor must be replaced.

 Another common problem is that DIYers tend to install the wrong replacement capacitor when they try to do the work themselves.
 It is imperative to buy the correct capacitor for the unit, even if it is more expensive.
 Otherwise, it will just keep burning out over and over.